 Osteoporosis – Osteoporosis occurs when there is an increased risk of bone fracture in your body due to decreased bone density.
 Some antirejection medications like corticosteroids will cause osteoporosis.
 The resultant fractures are more common at the spine, wrist, and hip.

 Weakened immune system – Many types of immunosuppressant agents like tacrolimus work to lower the immune systemto avoid fighting the new organ that has been introduced.
 This weakens the entire body’s immune system, opening doors to virus and fungal infection.

 Other side effects include kidney and liver problems and increased chances of uncontrolled bleeding.
 If you’re receiving immunosuppressive therapy, it is crucial for you to avoid anyone who has received any form of a vaccine recently.
 This is because your immune system is at its lowest and you may get the infection as soon as you come into contact with the person.

-Immunosuppressive therapy is an integral part of the healing process for an organ transplant patient.
+Immunosuppressive therapy and therapeutic drug monitoring are an integral part of the healing process for an organ transplant patient.
 It is up to both the patient and the physician to monitor progress for a successful recovery.

 Adapting innovative models like remote patient monitoring allows for smart, simple and safe remote sampling from the comfort of home, without the need to go to a clinic.
 The home-collected samples can be sent via regular mail to the clinical lab or toxicology lab for analysis, and the care team can follow up to adjust the immunosuppressive therapy as needed.